act-rules/act-rules.github.io/pages/design/rule-design.md

 A list of all accessibility requirements that are not satisfied if one or more outcomes of a rule fails.
 This could be one or more WCAG success criteria, or a WAI-ARIA rule, for example.

+**Note**: When linking to WCAG or other sources that may have several versions, use the version number where the relevant requirement was first introduced.

 For more details, see [ACT Rules Format: Accessibility Requirements Mapping](https://www.w3.org/TR/act-rules-format/#accessibility-requirements-mapping).

 ### Input aspects or rules